suphero/personal-website/content/authors/suphero/_index.md

 I love to make my life easier by coding.

-I am also playing games, watching series, and loving to reasearch.
+I am also playing games, watching series, and loving to research.
 I like to call myself a *beta tester*.